solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### Manipulate the response when a 401 Not Authorized is returned

-The following example shows how to create a transformation taking a value from the header and adding it to a response body:
+The following example shows how to create a transformation which modifies the body when the error code is 401 Not Authorized.

+This transformation applies to a scenario where you use ExtAuth.
+Now, you will only simulate the 401.

+In Gloo, you can define transformations to happen:
+- In an `early` stage.
+Before all filters.
+- In a `regular` stage.
+After all filters.

+> Notice that the response transformation is flagged as `early`.
+The reason is that an Auth Server returning 401 will cancel any filter or transformation designed to happen after that (`regular` stage).
+Therefore, you need to prepare the response transformation before the Auth Server filter happens in an `early` stage.

 ```bash